mlab817/faqs/src/bureau-of-agricultural-research/how-does-da-bar-address-the-issue-of-research-duplication-with-pcaarrd.md

 ---
  title: How does DA-BAR address the issue of research duplication with PCAARRD?

-tags: ["dabar","address","issue","research","duplication","pcaarrd"]

  ---

-### Bureau of Agricultural Research
+## Bureau of Agricultural Research

-## How does DA-BAR address the issue of research duplication with PCAARRD?
+# How does DA-BAR address the issue of research duplication with PCAARRD?

  - Creation of a R&D Strategies among R&D agencies will abolish research duplication among agencies.